WARPNET ARCHITECTURE

 Node types:

-Warpnet defines four primary node roles.
-All nodes are technically equal in protocol rights; these types are defined by behavior and configuration, not protocol-level enforcement.
+Warpnet defines three node roles.
+All nodes are technically equal in protocol rights; these roles are defined by behavior and configuration, not by protocol-level enforcement.

-- Stores profile, timeline, chats, and peer data locally
+Stores profile, timeline, chats, media and peer data locally

 Each Warpnet node has a cryptographic identity defined by the libp2p stack.
 This identity is used to uniquely identify peers at the transport layer and establish encrypted channels.